DEFRA/software-development-standards/docs/standards/common_coding_standards.md

 ## Significant changes

-SonarCloud was adopted as our standard quality analysis tool on 1 April 2020.
+SonarCloud (now known as SonarQube Cloud) was adopted as our standard quality analysis tool on 1 April 2020.